Tibialis cranial muscle

 Definition

-The Tibialis cranial muscle is a muscle of the pelvic limb located craniolaterally to the tibia.
+The tibialis cranial muscle is a muscle of the pelvic limb located craniolaterally to the tibia.

 Origin: Proximal part of the lateral surface of the tibia, distal to the extensor groove and on the adjacent parts of the tibial tuberosity and lateral tibial condyle.